Families fear for the ashes of their loved ones

 By Sahar Foladi

-Emergency services responded to the call at 8pm and it took more than three hours to distinguish the blazing fire which had been captured by dozens of people on social media.
+Emergency services responded to the call at 8pm and it took more than three hours to extinguish the blazing fire which had been captured by dozens of people on social media.

 Vera was standing outside the temple along with more than dozens of locals scattered overlooking the ruins of the temple as emergency services carried out their work on the temple premises.